Remox® is a combination of Minoxidil, Tretinoin, Azelaic Acid, Hydrocortisone, Biotin, and Progesterone both in spray and lotion formulas.

 Promox® is Remox® with the addition of finasteride.
 Promox® is prescribed for men and/or postmenopausal women with severe cases of hair loss.

-Minoxidil must be used indefinitely for continued support of existing hair follicles and the maintenance of any experienced hair regrowth.
-It is one of the only topical products that is FDA approved for androgenetic hair loss.
+Minoxidil must be used indefinitely for the continued support of existing hair follicles and the maintenance of any experienced hair regrowth.
+It is one of the only topical products that are FDA-approved for androgenetic hair loss.

-Azelaic Acid is a very weak acid (weaker then vinegar).
+Azelaic Acid is a very weak acid (weaker than vinegar).
 However, scientific research has shown that even very low concentrations of it inhibit 90% of DHT formation in vitro.
-The mechanism of action is 90% inhibition of 5 alpha reductase activities, or 5-AR.
+The mechanism of action is 90% inhibition of 5 alpha-reductase activities or 5-AR.
 5-AR is the enzyme that converts human serum to testosterone, to DHT, which is the compound thought to be responsible for damaging hair follicles and an important factor in hair loss.